Vyral/mark-ramey/_posts/2018-12-18-is-the-home-youre-looking-at-a-good-deal.md

 {% include youtube.html %}

-During your home search, there are four main indicators that will help you determine whether a listing is a good deal.
-We’ll be discussing each of these signs today.
+<p style="text-align: center;"><em>During your home search, there are four main indicators that will help you determine whether a listing is a good deal.
+We’ll be discussing each of these signs today.</em></p>

 When it comes time to purchase a property, how can you be sure that the home you’re looking at is a good deal?
 There are actually a few specific indicators, and we’ll be covering four of the best signs today: